 Mentoring provides you with career support from an industry professional.
-Equity mentoring is an innovative, positive-action talent programme for UK black, Asian and minority ethnic (BAME) students which feeds into the wider UWE Bristol Equity Programme.
+Equity mentoring is an innovative, positive-action talent programme for UK Black, Asian and minority ethnic students.

 "It gave me a path I could follow."

 Benefits of being mentored